AhmedsZamzam/getting-started-flink-cc/flink-getting-started/lab1.md

   INNER JOIN products FOR SYSTEM_TIME AS OF valid_orders.order_time
     ON valid_orders.product_id = products.product_id;
 ```
+> NOTE: DO NOT STOP THIS QUERY.
+YOU SOULD NOW HAVE 2 FLINK EDITORS RUNNING DO NOT STOP OR DELETE THEM.
+ADD A NEW EDITOR BEFORE PROCEEDING.

 In this case, we used a temporal join to associate valid orders (orders with a successful payment) with product and customer information at the time the order was placed.
-A regular join is not suitable here because it would generate a new output for all orders every time the customer or product information changes.
-Since we are only interested in the product and customer details as they were at the time of the order, temporal joins are the ideal solution.

-Verify that the data was joined successfully.
+Verify that the data was joined successfully by creating a new Flink Editor and paste the following query into it.

 ```sql
 SELECT * FROM order_customer_product;
 ```